 Understanding Vulnerability, Asset and Risk Meter Scoring

-In this help article, we will break down the 3 main components of scoring within the UI.
-Understanding these scoring concepts for vulnerabilities, assets and risk meters will help you to navigate and use the Cisco Vulnerability Management Platform more effectively!
+There are three main components of scoring in Cisco Vulnerability Management.
+Understanding these scoring concepts for vulnerabilities, assets and risk meters will help you use Cisco Vulnerability Management more effectively.

 Component 1: Vulnerability Scoring

-Within Cisco Vulnerability Management , vulnerabilities from your various scanning vendors are brought in during connector runs and normalized based on the CVE ID, CWE ID or the WASC identifier.
+In Cisco Vulnerability Management, vulnerabilities from your various scanning vendors are imported during connector runs and normalized based on the CVE ID, CWE ID or the WASC identifier.

 For network vulnerabilities, Cisco Vulnerability Management will look at the CVSS base score for the CVE.
-We then look at the 20+ threat and exploit feeds we have to understand the volume and velocity of attacks against that CVE, if there is malware available, if it is easy to exploit, whether it is actively being exploited in the wild, etc. All of these details help derive the Kenna Vulnerability Score.
+It then looks at the 20+ threat and exploit feeds to understand the volume and velocity of attacks against that CVE, if there is malware available, if it is easy to exploit, whether it is actively being exploited in the wild, and so on.
+All of these details help derive the risk score.

 Vulnerabilities get a score from 0-100 and are broken out into thirds: